academe/SagePay-Integration/README.md

 // Creaye a SessionKeyResponse object from the Sage Pay Response.
 $session_key_response = SessionKeyResponse::fromData($response->json());
 ~~~

+TODO: show how we put in a request to check the session key is still valid.

 Now we can use the session key to get a card token (like Sage Pay Direct, so server-to-server).
 This will normally be done on the browser using `sagepay.js` to do the AJAX call.